 The Chair of Governors will liaise with the local authority on safeguarding issues in the event of an allegation being made against the Principal or Chief Executive.

-The National Director of Services is the Designated Safeguarding Lead (DSL).
+The Chief Operations Officer is the Designated Safeguarding Lead (DSL).
 The DSL has overall responsibility for safeguarding within the organisation, and will provide advice and support to other staff on welfare and safeguarding matters.
 The National Safeguarding Lead will act as the Deputy Designated Safeguarding Lead and is responsible to the DSL.

 Employees who have concerns about a student, service user or resident should raise these with the National Safeguarding Lead or DSL, who will decide whether to make an alert to social care, but any employee can refer their concerns about a child to children’s social care directly.
 Where an allegation or suspicion of abuse has been reported to the relevant Local Authority Safeguarding Team, National Star will work in partnership with them to determine the next steps.

 National Star will exercise care in the appointment of all those working with children, young people and adults at risk, working to ‘Keeping Children Safe in Education’ principles.
 We achieve this by ensuring that everyone working with children and vulnerable people: